 You can serve this dish the traditional way, with whole wheat or gluten-free spaghetti.
 Or for even more nutritional bang for your buck, serve it with zoodles (courgettes/zucchini spiralized) or quinoa.
 Whatever your preference, these are SO delicious!

 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

-- 1 tablespoon red wine or balsamic vinegar
+- 1 tbsp red wine vinegar (or balsamic vinegar)

-- 1 small rasher short cut bacon, finely diced
+- 1 rasher bacon - short cut, finely diced

 - 500 g turkey mince

 - 2 tbsp fresh sage leaves (or 1 tablespoon dried sage)

 - Sea salt and freshly ground black pepper -to taste

 - Pick the basil leaves from the stalks, finely chop the stalks and set aside the basil leaves which you can also roughly chop or tear.